Quincy Pondexter: Chicago Bulls (2017–2018)

 On September 1, 2017, Pondexter was traded, along with a 2018 second-round pick and cash considerations, to the Chicago Bulls in exchange for the draft rights to Ater Majok.
 Despite missing all of preseason with a strained left hamstring, Pondexter played for the first time since April 2015 in the Bulls' 2017–18 season opener on October 19, 2017, against the Toronto Raptors.
 On February 1, 2018, he was waived by the Bulls.

 San Antonio Spurs (2018–2019)

 On August 29, 2018, Pondexter signed a one-year contract with the San Antonio Spurs.
 He played under head coach Gregg Popovich who he considered to be "the greatest coach of all time."

 Coaching career

 On May 3, 2021, Pondexter returned to the Washington Huskies as an assistant under head coach Mike Hopkins.

 On May 16, 2024, Pondexter was announced as an assistant coach for the USC Trojans under incoming head coach Eric Musselman.
-He rejoined the coaching staff at Washington before the start of the 2025-26 season.
+He rejoined the coaching staff at Washington before the start of the 2025–26 season.

+On August 25, 2026, Pondexter was hired by Chicago, to be the new head coach of their NBA G League affiliate team, the Windy City Bulls.